G-Core/product-documentation/documentation/cdn/cdn-resource-options/general/create-and-set-a-custom-domain-for-the-content-delivery-via-cdn.md

 order: 30
 toc:
-   --1--What is a custom domain?: "what-is-a-custom-domain" --1--Set a custom domain: "set-a-custom-domain" --1--Check DNS: "check-the-dns-setup-status" --1--Set an additional domain: "specify-additional-domain"
+   --1--What is a custom domain?: "what-is-a-custom-domain" --1--Set a custom domain: "set-a-custom-domain-only-for-static-cdn-recources" --1--Check DNS: "check-the-dns-setup-status" --1--Set an additional domain: "specify-additional-domain-only-for-static-cdn-recources"
 pageTitle: Understanding a CDN Domain | Gcore
 pageDescription: A comprehensive guide on how to set up a custom domain in the control panel and on the DNS hosting side for content delivery via CDN.
 ---